igoynawamreh/htmlcssjs/README.md

 ## Key Features

 - Supports ESM, PostCSS, CSS Modules, Sass, Stylus, and Less out of the box.
 - Produces CSS and JS bundle and its assets.
-And also produces HTML pages that can be used for documentation/static site/preview your components, layouts, etc and is suitable to be served over a static hosting service.
+And also produces HTML pages that can be used for static site, documentation and preview page that is suitable to be served over a static hosting service.
 - Auto-organized static assets like images, fonts and other file types.
+- You can use this tool with zero-config or extend using [`htmlcssjs.config.js`](#htmlcssjsconfigjs).
 - Can easily develop themes using popular web frameworks like [Bootstrap](https://getbootstrap.com/), [Tailwind CSS](https://tailwindcss.com/), [Bulma](https://bulma.io/) and more.
 - Build your awesome HTML:CSS:JS themes!